-- 2.10.1 The officers of the Valuation Joint Board will act in accordance with the relevant Financial Regulations and Standing Orders, which will be regularly reviewed. - 2.10.2 In partnership with the Finance and IT Resources of South Lanarkshire Council, budgets will be prepared annually for approval by the Joint Board. - LVJB prepare a 3 year financial plan on an annual rolling basis.
-The first of these was approved by the Board in March 2018. - 2.10.3 Appropriate procedures for procurement, authorisation and payment have been implemented in accordance with guidance from SLC. - 2.10.4 Adequate training in respect of these procedures will be provided to relevant staff. - 2.10.5 Financial monitoring reports are received and verified on a monthly basis with variations in expenditure being reported both to management and to the Joint Board.
+- 2.10.1 The officers of the Valuation Joint Board will act in accordance with the relevant Financial Regulations and Standing Orders, which will be regularly reviewed. - 2.10.2 In partnership with the Finance and IT Resources of South Lanarkshire Council, budgets will be prepared annually for approval by the Joint Board.

+LVJB prepare a 3 year financial plan on an annual rolling basis.
+The first of these was approved by the Board in March 2018.

+A new 3 year financial plan on an annual rolling basis is being undertaken and will be subject to a separate report to the Board.

+- 2.10.3 Appropriate procedures for procurement, authorisation and payment have been implemented in accordance with guidance from SLC. - 2.10.4 Adequate training in respect of these procedures will be provided to relevant staff.

+2.10.5 Financial monitoring reports are received and verified on a monthly basis with variations in expenditure being reported both to management and to the Joint Board.